YakDriver/terraform-cred-tests/README.md

 1. `cd tests`
 1. `cp -R existing_similar_test new_name_for_your_test`
 1. Edit the `README.md`, `dotenv` and `*.tf` files for your test
+1. Edit this `README.md` with the test name and status
 1. `git add .`
 1. `git commit -m "My awesome test"`
 1. `git push -u my-awesome-test`